zioproto/istio-aks-example/README.md

 Note that in `004-ingress-gateway.yaml` we patches the istio-ingressgateway service to be `ClusterIP`, because we are going to expose it now with an Application Gateway.

+We are now going to expose the `istio-ingressgateway` on 1 AKS cluster, you can apply the following both clusters if you want:

 Lets configure the ingress and the gateway:

 ```